Etruria89/RTI_Final/02_Ass_II/README_II.md

 ### Computational graph and communications

 ![rqt_graph](images/graph_final.png)
-**Robot_mainframe** node is the one with the most connections, from _'/cmd_vel'_ (and relative remapped versions plus the multiplexer governing them, more on that later), to the remapped 'go_to_point' and 'wall_follower' switch, of course both _'/odom'_ and _'/move_base/goal'_ and both the topics notifying of target reached or unreachable.
-All other nodes are, for the most part, simply service providers, although (even if it cannot be seen easily from the graph, since services are not shown) some of them still need to access other services (such as the **target_reached** node that looks at both the remapped _'/user_interface'_ of the **bug** node and the _'/move_base/status'_ to track evidences of the goal being reached).
+**move_base** node is directly the node responsible for the control of the robot. from _'/cmd_vel'_ (and relative remapped versions plus the multiplexer governing them, more on that later), to the remapped 'go_to_point' and 'wall_follower' switch, of course both _'/odom'_ and _'/move_base/goal'_ and both the topics notifying of target reached or unreachable.
+The node _'/user_interface'_ is invoked once that the target it seareched to define the next action of the robot.

 ---